fredjaya/rec-bench/README.md

 **Config**
 - [ ] add profiles for local, HPC
+- [ ] specify queue based on seqnum
 - [ ] look into setting `executor{queueSize = n}` based on queue